Ernestosant/Bone-supression-models/README.md

 Bone suppression images were obtained using the Dual energy subtraction technique.
 They have a resolution of 1024x1024.

 # Training
-The preprocessing and training routine for each specific model is distributed in different jupyter notebooks in the [training scripts](train scripts) folder.
+The preprocessing and training routine for each specific model is distributed in different jupyter notebooks in the training scripts folder.

 # Models
-The models folder contains the deployed and deployed models.
+The models folder contains the deployed models.
 So far two models are available.
 unet_resnet50: Based on a unet architecture with a pretrained resnet50 as encoder and a single channel attention technique.
 gan_mso2: Model based on a pix2pix GAN architecture.

 # Requirements
 Each implemented model has its own requirements.
-The [model requirement folder](model requirement) contains several .txt files where the requirements of each model are described.
+The model requirement folder contains several .txt files where the requirements of each model are described.
 The [app_requirement.txt](app_requirements.txt.txt) file contains the requirements for the model deployment script.
 #### Deployment script requirements
 1. gradio
 2. opencv-python-headless